d2s/Documentation/_posts/2018-04-11-HowtoUseRsyncOSX.md

 The following features are implemented in RsyncOSX:

 - do single backup tasks, synchronize source and destination (backup)
-- do snapshot backups tasks, previous snapshots are saved to restore old or deleted files
+- do snapshot backups tasks, previous snapshots are saved to restore previous versions of or deleted files
 - do quick backups tasks, either single tasks or group of tasks, both synchronize and snapshot tasks
 - do backups utilizing predefined parameters to save changed or deleted files (by using rsync parameters, predefined parameter)
 - do batch tasks, both synchronize and snapshot tasks